coldshrine/study-notes/books/designing-data-intensive-applications.md

     - It can overwrite all values with that version number or below.
     - It must keep all values with a higher version number.

+Merging concurrently written values
+No data is silently dropped.
+It requires clients to do some extra work; they have to clean up afterward by merging the concurrently written values.
+Riak calls these concurrent values siblings.

+Merging sibling values is the same problem as conflict resolution in multi-leader replication.
+A simple approach is to just pick one of the values based on a version number or timestamp (last write wins).
+You may need to do something more intelligent in application code to avoid losing data.

+If you want to allow people to remove things, the union of siblings may not yield the right result.
+An item cannot simply be deleted from the database when it is removed; the system must leave a marker with an appropriate version number to indicate that the item has been removed when merging siblings (tombstone).

+Merging siblings in application code is complex and error-prone.
+There are efforts to design data structures that can perform this merging automatically (CRDTs).

+Version vectors
+We need a version number per replica as well as per key.
+Each replica increments its own version number when processing a write and also keeps track of the version numbers it has seen from each of the other replicas.

+The collection of version numbers from all the replicas is called a version vector.

+Version vectors are sent from the database replicas to clients when values are read and need to be sent back to the database when a value is subsequently written.
+Riak calls this causal context.
+Version vectors allow the database to distinguish between overwrites and concurrent writes.